Collector's Guide: The Seven Different Paul Newman Daytona References

 What is a Paul Newman dial?

 The term “Paul Newman” is ubiquitous in the vintage watch world today.
 Singer, the main dial manufacturer for Rolex at the time, was responsible for producing all the dials made in the 4-digit reference Daytonas.
-Starting in the early 1960’s Rolex, in collaboration with Singer, released a series of “exotic dials” that were a deviation from the standard dial configurations.
-These so-called exotic dials have been historically touted for their Art Deco appearance with seriffed numerals and contrasting subdials.
-At the time of their release, Rolex had a hard time selling these unusual dial configurations.
-However, collectors would later admire and gravitate towards anything that strayed from Rolex’s unwavering conservative vision and design.
+Starting in the early 1960’s Rolex, in collaboration with Singer, released a series of “exotic dials” that were a deviation from the standard dial configurations and supposedly designed for easier reading of the chronograph when racing.
+These so-called “exotic” dials have been historically touted for their Art Deco and avant-garde appearance with unique numerals and contrasting subdials / registers.
+At the time of their release, it is reported that Rolex had a hard time selling these unusual dial configurations.
+However, collectors would later admire and gravitate towards anything that strayed from Rolex’s unwavering conservative vision and design - and of course the connection to the legendary actor and driver Paul Newman did not hurt.

 Image credit: Hodinkee

-It’s also no secret that actor turned race car driver Paul Newman was a fan of the flagship Rolex Chronograph.
+It’s also no secret that actor turned race car driver Paul Newman was a fan of the flagship Rolex chronograph.
 The most noteworthy in his possession was an exotic dial reference 6239, gifted to him by his wife with the case-back inscription “DRIVE CAREFULLY ME”.
-Newman’s personal watch was forever immortalized with the 2017 sale at auction for over $17.6 million and would achieve the highest sale price of a vintage wristwatch at the time of purchase.
+Newman’s personal watch was forever immortalized with the 2017 sale at auction for over $17.6 million and achieved the highest sale price of a vintage wristwatch at the time.

 Image credit: Hodinkee